w3c/publ-wg/WorkMode/index.md

 > This Working Group operates under the [W3C Patent Policy](//www.w3.org/Consortium/Patent-Policy-20040205/) (5 February 2004 Version).
 To promote the widest adoption of Web standards, W3C seeks to issue Recommendations that can be implemented, according to this policy, on a Royalty-Free basis.
 For more information about disclosure obligations for this group, please see the [W3C Patent Policy Implementation](//www.w3.org/2004/01/pp-impl/).

-A consequence of the group's Patent Policy is that, although comments from non-WG participants are welcome, in general, specific input contributions for the group's specifications from non-WG participants are not permitted.
+A consequence of the group's Patent Policy is that, although comments from non-WG participants are welcome, in general, specific contributions for the group's specifications from non-WG participants are not permitted.
 See the W3C Patent Policy FAQ titled [*How should Working Groups handle contributions from non-participants (e.g., meeting guests or on public lists)?*](https://www.w3.org/2003/12/22-pp-faq.html#non-participants) for more information about contributions from non-WG participants.
 Non-WG participants may contribute to the group's specifications if they have agreed to the terms in [*Licensing commitments from non-W3C Members*](https://www.w3.org/2004/01/pp-impl/100074/nmlc).

+## Code of Conduct

+The WG follows the W3C [Code of Ethics and Professional Conduct](https://www.w3.org/Consortium/cepc/).